-REFLECT + SHARE: Students-and teachers-respond to reflection questions on the ThinkGive website, then collaborate with peers on the Team Page.
+REFLECT + SHARE: Students and educators post their actions on the ThinkGive website, respond to reflection questions, then collaborate with peers on the Team Page.

-THINK: Lesson #4: Challenge a stereotype (35 minutes)
+THINK: Lesson: Challenge a stereotype (35 minutes)

 - How stereotypes and implicit bias exist in many areas of our lives. - How stereotypes can hinder people from experiencing things. - How allies recognize society's stereotypes and their own-and act to make a change.